amirongit/notecode/algebra1FullCourse.md

 first degree linear equations in one variable have single solutions which can be represented as points on the cartesian chart.<br>
 interval notations are used to capture ranges of real numbers written the form of `(x, y]` where parentheses mean exclusion & brackets mean inclusion.<br>
 solutions of inequations are in this form.<br>
-steps to solve first degree linear equations or inequations in one variable:
+steps to solve first degree linear equations or inequations in one variable
 1. both expressions are simplified as much as possible
 2. the variable is isolated
 3. the remaining expression is solved